keenanpayne/keenanpayne.com/about.md

 I've built websites for cool companies like <a href="/portfolio/asana" title="View Asana case study">Asana</a>, <a href="/portfolio/rippling" title="View Rippling case study">Rippling</a>, <a href="/portfolio/gofundme" title="View GoFundMe case study">GoFundMe</a>, and <a href="/portfolio/" title="View portfolio">so many others</a>.
 I've been doing this for 15 years professionally, so I've lent a hand working on _countless_ of projects.

-<a href="https://concisecss.com/" target="_blank" rel="noopener">Concise CSS</a> is a personal achievement on my journey towards web development mastery.
-The project was conceived from my annoyance tediously writing duplicate code across different client projects. [^2] Through this project, I met my friend and ongoing professional collaborator, <a href="https://jaime.one/" target="_blank" rel="noopener">Jaime Hernández</a>.

-[^2]: The web development landscape was _much_ different in 2012.
-Component-based methodologies, paradigms, and frameworks were slowly arising from similar pain points across the industry.
-Frameworks like Bootstrap and Concise were designed to address such issues as thoughtfully as possible.
-We've learned a lot since then.

-Long story short, I build beautiful, scalable web experiences that everyone will love.
-I'll help you meet your goals and do so by crafting the highest-quality product I can, given the circumstances.

 {% include type/note.html content: 'If you want to see my resume, testimonials from clients and collaborators, or all that fun stuff, check out <a href="https://www.linkedin.com/in/keenanpayne" target="_blank" rel="noopener">my LinkedIn profile</a>.' %}

 <h2 class="_text-h4">